Last updated May 23, 2018

 https://).
 HTTPS provides a secure connection across the internet between web services and their users.
 Federal agencies are required to enforce HTTPS and use HSTS (HTTP Strict Transport Security) as part of the White House Office of Management and Budget's M-15-13 and the Department of Homeland Security's Binding Operational Directive 18-01.
 BOD 18-01 also requires that agencies remove support for known-weak cryptography by disabling the RC4 and 3DES ciphers, and the SSLv2 and SSLv3 protocols.

-All data below is collected from publicly available data sources on January 18, 2018, and must be considered public.
+All data below is collected from publicly available data sources on May 23, 2018, and must be considered public.
 See the technical guidance for more information on how this data is collected and measured.
+Agencies with questions about their results shown here can contact email@example.com.